kolenaIO/kolena/docs/metrics/geometry-matching.md

 ## Limitations and Biases

-The standard matching logic appears to have an undesirable behavior when there are many overlapping ground truths and inferences with high confidence scores due to its **greedy matching**.
-Because the logic optimizes for higher confidence score and maximum IoU, it can potentially miss valid matches by matching a non-optimal pair, resulting in a poorer matching performance.
+The standard matching algorithm appears to have an undesirable behavior when there are many overlapping ground truths and inferences with high confidence scores due to its **greedy matching**.
+Because it optimizes for higher confidence score and maximum IoU, it can potentially miss valid matches by matching a non-optimal pair, resulting in a poorer matching performance.